ErpNetDocs/tech/advanced/documents/document-fulfillment.md

 * Lot
 * Serial Number

-Using this technique, we will determine that the shipment does not fulfill the customer request, because we shipped only 8 Oranges.
+So, let’s review the previous example in the light of natural matching.

+Sales Order:

+* Line 1: Oranges, 10 kg

+Shipment:

+* Line 1: Oranges, 8 kg
+* Line 2: Tangerines, 2 kg

-The 2 Tangerines do not qualify as shipment of Oranges, because they are a different product.
+Natural matching will not qualify the shipment of Tangerines as execution of the sale of Oranges, because it is a different Product.
 Even if the customer agrees to accept the Tangerines, we cannot represent this in the system.

 Another example.